 Acupuncture and Chinese medicine can help.
 Acupuncture and Chinese medicine has been treating syndromes of frequent urination for over 2000 years and recent research has shown acupuncture to be effective for overactive bladder (1).

-How Acupuncture Treats Overactive Bladder
+Acupuncture Treatment of Overactive Bladder

 Acupuncture helps reduce the symptoms of overactive bladder by relaxing the nerves and muscles associated with the bladder.
 Overactive bladder may be caused from bladder spasm creating the sudden need to urinate or a sudden feeling of urination when the bladder is filling, although it is not totally full.
 Contraction of the pelvic floor muscles may also be a factor.
 Acupuncture helps to reset these functions to treat overactive bladder.